Core Outcome Measures for Infertility Trials (COMMIT) - Male Infertility

 This initiative will form an extension to the recently developed core outcome set for infertility trials, which lacked relevant stakeholder representation for male infertility.
 Once published, this outcome set will form part of the CROWN initiative, a researcher-led drive to harmonise outcome reporting in women's and newborn health research, currently adopted by over 80 peer-reviewed journals.

-Our Team
+Our papers

-Dr Michael Rimmer
+Michael Rimmer

-• MRC Centre for Reproductive Health
+• Centre for Reproductive Health

 Contact details